mm185/mm185.github.io/_posts/2017-03-21-first-published-app.md

 image: /img/puzzle.png
 ---

 This is a puzzle app I made for "Handygames" as part of my internship.
-Take your own pictures to create puzzles and share&play them on smartphone and smartwatch devices.
+Take your own pictures to create puzzles and play them on smartphone and smartwatch devices.
 It was created with Java only in Android Studio.

 My Tasks:
 * Project management with Scrum